bgraymusic/github-gql/docs/index.rst

 Welcome to GitHubGQL's documentation!
 =====================================

-**GitHubGQL** provides a simplified, opinionated way to access the [GitHub GraphQL API](https://docs.github.com/en/graphql), particularly with respect to handling paging.
+**GitHubGQL** provides a simplified, opinionated way to access the `GitHub GraphQL API <https://docs.github.com/en/graphql>`_, particularly with respect to handling paging.

 Check out the :doc:`usage` section for further information, including :ref:`installation` of the library.